panameski/Calculus_Project/README.md

 \textbf{Findings:} The function is discontinuous at $x=1$ and $x=3$ because it is undefined at those points.

 \subsubsection*{Part (iii) — Differentiability Applet}
-A second applet was used to check the existence of the derivative using the limit of the difference quotient.
+We used another applet to see if the derivative exists by looking at the limit of the difference quotient.
 \begin{figure}[h!]
     \centering
     \includegraphics[width=0.6\textwidth]{Act3.png}